Senate health care bill changes revealed: What to know

 More state funding

-The new health care bill would provide an additional $70 billion to states to use for their own innovative health care reforms.
+The new bill would provide an additional $70 billion to states to use for their own innovative health care reforms.
 That money would help bring down premiums through cost-sharing, according to the proposal.

 SENATE HEALTH CARE BILL: HOW IS IT DIFFERENT FROM THE HOUSE’S LEGISLATION?